palmtreephp/form/docs/data-binding.md

 # Data Binding

 As well as creating data, a common use case for forms is to update existing data.
 This is where data binding comes in.
-The basic idea is that you pass the form a data object, and it will populate the form with the data from the object.
+The basic idea is that you pass the form a data object or array, and it will populate the form with the data and in the case of an object, update the object with the new values when the form is submitted.

-When the form is submitted, it will update the data object with the new values.
+## Object Data Mapping

-The [default data mapper](/src/DataMapper/ObjectDataMapper.php) prioritizes getters (and issers) and setters for retrieving and setting property values, respectively.
+The [default object data mapper](/src/DataMapper/ObjectDataMapper.php) prioritizes getters (and issers) and setters for retrieving and setting property values, respectively.
 If no getter or setter is found, the mapper will attempt to access the property directly (if it is public).